-Home Depot is a home run when you're in need of screws, plywood and mulch, but it may not be the first place you think of when it comes to decorating.
+Home Depot is a home run when you're in need of screws, plywood, and mulch, but it may not be the first place you think of when it comes to decorating.
 And while I'm not about to say that it should be, necessarily, it certainly shouldn't be ignored.
 The next time you're popping into the home improvement store to pick up a new tape measurer or drywall anchors (or what have you), don't forget to look out for the following style upgraders:

 This one might not be a total surprise, but it's also easy to forget.
 You might run to Home Depot when remodeling your kitchen or swapping out closet door knobs, but don't forget they have some pretty solid (albeit simple) options in store for DIY projects like refreshing furniture pieces.
 (They also have a much wider selection online, so it's worth digging around there, as well.)

-Sure you might think of Home Depot for all your outdoor gardening needs, but don't forget indoor plants.
+Sure you might think of Home Depot for all your outdoor gardening needs, but don't forget those on-trend indoor plants.
 If you picked up a new one with every trip you took to get lightbulbs or an air filter, you'd have a home filled with happy plants in no time.
 A new snake plant (good for low light!) or fiddle leaf fig would really spruce up a dead corner or a sad, empty side table.
 Check out the planters, too.

 For the amount of times I was my dad's sidekick on his weekly trip to Home Depot, I like to think that the hardware store played its part in the village that raised me.
-I know all kinds of things about different wood and screw types, can tell you about the niche products you can find all the way in the back near the employee break room (acrylic sheets!), as well as some of the more obvious (like their lighting).
+I know all kinds of things about different wood and screw types, can tell you about the niche products you can find all the way in the back near the employee break room (acrylic sheets!), as well as some of the more obvious buys (like their lighting).
 While I don't love all the lamps and chandeliers offered at HD, you are likely to find a few stylish gems hiding in the aisles if you look past the more traditional options.